MCH2082 : Making a Short Documentary

 - The aesthetics and craft of cinematography

 - Fine Cutting

 |Scheduled Learning And Teaching Activities||Lecture||11||1:00||11:00||Concepts, practice and theoretical underpinnings, debates.
 In person (online if required)|

 |Structured Guided Learning||Academic skills activities||11||2:00||22:00||Required reading, online film viewing, creative-practice-based activities.|

 |Scheduled Learning And Teaching Activities||Workshops||11||3:00||33:00||Filmmaking skills development and practice.
 In person (online if required)|

 Teaching Rationale And Relationship

-This module will be delivered through a combination of lectures that set out key theories and concepts, practice based sessions and workshops based on working through the implication of key readings for practice.
-This will enable students to achieve Learning Outcomes 1 - 5.
+This module will be delivered through a combination of lectures that set out key theories and concepts and practice-based workshops based on working through the implication of key readings for practice.
+This will enable students to achieve Learning Outcomes 1-5.